Imagix/uvtt2fgu/README.md

 # uvtt2fgu
-Utility to extract Fantasy Grounds Unity Line-of-sight and lighting files from a Univeral VTT file exported from Dungeondraft
+Utility to extract Fantasy Grounds Unity Line-of-sight and lighting files from a Universal VTT file exported from Dungeondraft

 This program works with Fantasy Grounds Unity v4.1 or higher as that is the version where dynamic lighting effects were added.
 This was last used with Dungeondraft v1.0.3.2 and Fantasy Grounds Unity v4.2.2.
 A [forum thread](https://www.fantasygrounds.com/forums/showthread.php?68774-A-new-Dungeondraft-to-Fantasy-Grounds-Unity-conversion-tool) is available for discussion.

+## Deprecation

+Note that Fantasy Grounds Unity v4.4 introduced the feature where FGU itself can import the Universal VTT file format, so this tool is no longer necessary.

 ## Requirements